 If you want to close sales faster, get more leads coming in, and better manage customers’ information, you need a CRM.
-If you also want to avoid the steep learning curve and overpaying for useless features, a custom CRM is your choice.
+If you also want to avoid the steep learning curve and overpaying for features you don’t use, a custom CRM is your choice.

 This post will teach you how to build a CRM, what type suits your business better, what functionality makes up a CRM, and what features you can omit.
 We will also discuss how much it costs to build a CRM system.

-When you think of getting a CRM, there are three options: an off-the-shelf platform, a premade customizable solution, and a custom CRM development.
+When you think of getting a CRM, there are three options: three options: an off-the-shelf platform, a pre-made customizable solution, and custom CRM development.
 What should you choose?

-Off-the-shelf CRM platforms are ready to use straight away.
+This CRM system is ready to use straight away.
 You choose a pricing plan, get access to the platform, organize a training session for your team, and you’re good to go.

 On the cons side, there might be features you’ll never use, and you won’t be able to add a lacking functionality.
 Also, since you pay for the number of seats, the price can be too high for a large team.
 Additionally, you might have scalability issues since most platforms limit the storage space.

 If you manage to find an off-the-shelf CRM that meets all your business needs and solves your day-to-day challenges, no further research is needed.

 This is a pre-made infrastructure where you can add several modules and change workflows to your preference.
 It is quick to set up, can be tailored to your needs, and you don’t have to worry about maintenance or updates since it’s on the vendor.